arbor-sim/arbor/doc/co_morphology.rst

 ..
 Note::

-    Because two topologically-equivalent morphologies may have different segment and branch numbering, it is important that model descriptions should avoid refering to branches or segments by id.
+    Because two topologically-equivalent morphologies may have different segment and branch numbering, it is important that model descriptions should avoid referring to branches or segments by id.
     This should be relaxed only in well-understood situations, for example when working with models that always represent to soma with a single segment at the root of the tree,